 Towards the Secret Swimming Hole

 After poking around the confluence of the creeks for a bit we headed back to where the ladder meets the creek bank.
 The trail from here on was practically indistinct, but it was not difficult to follow.
 At first.

 We turned left from the stairs and walked along the rock ledge above Kangaroo creek keeping the creek on our right.
 But after about 250 meters, the trail came to an end.
 Later we realized that we should’ve crossed the creek here and continued on the other side.
 There is even a little cairn perched on top of the rock here to mark the spot.
 There is also an unusually-shaped tree trunk that can be used as a landmark (seem the image below).

-We, of course, missed all the signals and since Steve doesn’t need a trail to go places, he didn’t think to look for one.
-Instead he headed up the away from the creek and blazed his own trail.
+We, of course, missed all the signals.
+Since Steve doesn’t need a trail to go places, he didn’t think to look for one.
+Instead, he headed up the slope of the escarpment and blazed his own trail.
 I’m quite a fan of bush bashing and scrambling over rocks so I didn’t complain.
 But if you decide to follow in our footsteps and visit the secret swimming hole, do cross the creek at the end of the first stretch of the trail.

 The benefit to going off trail was an encounter with an Eastern water dragon.
 I almost put my hand right on this guy’s tail as I was climbing over a particularly large boulder.
 Amazingly, it didn’t run away, just moved out of my way and sat on the rock watching me clamber past.

 We tore through the bush for about 500 meters, then descended to the creek and finally crossed it.
 Walked for another 200 or so meters and came to a stunning swimming hole on the creek.
 It was framed by the orange-hued sandstone cliffs that reflected in the still dark emerald water of Kangaroo creek.